-Cincinnati Children’s Hospital Medical Center is credentialed by the APTA as a post professional residency program for physical therapists in Pediatrics.
-Our one year pediatric residency aims to provide practicing physical therapists with an advanced level of clinical training, to empower them to provide excellent, culturally competent, evidence-based clinical care across the continuum of pediatric PT, and to encourage them to accept leadership roles as a resource to other pediatric therapists.
+Cincinnati Children’s Pediatric Physical Therapy Residency Program is accredited by the American Board of Physical Therapy Residency and Fellowship Education (ABPTRFE) as a post-professional residency program.
+Our 13.5 month residency program aims to provide practicing physical therapists with advanced clinical training to empower them to provide excellent, culturally competent, and evidence-based clinical care across the continuum of pediatric physical therapy and to encourage them to accept leadership roles as a resource to other pediatric physical therapists.

 For additional information please contact Sally LeCras PT, DPT, PCS at email@example.com.

 Learn more about our Division of OTPT.